V01dDweller/dotfiles/README.md

 * .tmux-syncon.conf

 ### Vim! ###
 Trying (and failing) to keep vim customizations to a minimum, but there are a few I can last long without.
-My most frequently update files by far.
+My most frequently updated files by far.

 * .vimrc
 * .gvimrc_windows